- Contractor Resources

 Working through your own limited company means that you are able to maximise your tax efficiencies by setting your salary and paying yourself a combination of salary and dividends.
 In addition, you can also claim tax relief on a number of business expenses.

 As an umbrella employee, your take-home pay will be less than the amount you could expect to earn when operating through a limited company.
 This amount will be paid to you after tax and National Insurance contributions have been deducted.
-You can see more details about the difference between limited and umbrella, including the pros and cons of each, in our guide.
+To see more details, read our guide on the difference between limited and umbrella.

 |Day rate||Umbrella weekly take home||Limited weekly take home|